pub struct Domain {

 or U-labels, or a mix of them.
 If the leftmost label is “*”, then the

-domain name is considered a wildcard domain, and is_wildcard
+domain name is considered a wildcard domain, and is_wildcard is set to

 true.
 Additionally, this function also accepts absolute domain names